francoiskroll/FramebyFrame/README.md

 > —_I do not know anything about R so this package is not for me._
 I wrote everything with that in mind, I promise.
-The amount of R (or any coding language) you need to know in order to run a complete analysis is minuscule, and I wrote it all in section **R basics** below.
+The amount of R (or any coding language) you need to know in order to run a complete analysis is minuscule, and I wrote it all below (see [R basics](#R-basics)).

 ___